sergelogvinov/karpenter-provider-proxmox/docs/nodetemplateclass.md

       vlan: 15
       # Interface should be protected by the firewall (Optional)
       firewall: true

+      # IP configuration for this interface (Optional)
+      # If not specified, DHCP for IPv4 and Auto for IPv6 will be used.
+      # Address4 and Address6 must include the prefix length.
+      address4: 192.168.0.0/24
+      address6: fd00::/64
+      # Default gateway for IPv4 and IPv6 (Optional)
+      gateway4: 192.168.0.1
+      gateway6: fd00::1
+      # DNS servers for this interface (Optional)
+      dnsServers:
+        - 1.1.1.1
+        - 2001:4860:4860::8888

+  # List of PCI devices to attach to the VM template
+  # Supported Resource Mapping devices only.
+  pciDevices:
+    - # Mapping is the group
+      mapping: nvidia
+      # MDev Type (Optional)
+      mdev: nvidia-660
+      # Enable/disable PCIe (Optional)
+      pcie: true
+      # Use as default VGA (Optional)
+      xvga: false

   # Tags to apply to the template (Optional)
   tags: